eo-uk/typy/README.md

 Strong Typing in Python with Decorators

 ## Description
-This light-weight library provides decorators that can be used to implement strongly-typed behaviour in Python projects.
+This light-weight library provides decorators and functions that can be used to implement strongly-typed behaviour in Python projects.
 Works with built-in as well as custom classes.
 Decorators can be used together or stand alone.

 ## Example Usage
 ```